Econundrums/NFL-Arrests-Database/README.md

 4. We want to strip any whitespace that may have accidentally been fat-fingered in.

-To accomplish the above, we'll take advantage of the function tm_map after defining our [text corpus](https://en.wikipedia.org/wiki/Text_corpus).
+To accomplish the above, we'll take advantage of the function 'tm_map' after defining a [text corpus](https://en.wikipedia.org/wiki/Text_corpus) object with our data.

 ```R